 From Plaka, we decided it was only a 30-minute walk to get to the picturesque fishing village of Klima.
 In the midday sun, we started our trek, realising ½ way that it was all downhill & we would need to make it back up in the heat before we could get the bus back home.

-Klima again is worth closer inspection than you are able to do from the sailing boat.
+Once again, Klima is worth closer inspection than you are able to do from the sailing boat.
 As mentioned, Klima is a collection of gorgeous fishermen’s cottages, all painted brightly, with the sea lapping against them.
-It’s very picturesque & with a welcome restaurant in the centre for some shade & a chance to cool off.
+It’s very picturesque & in Astakas, you have a welcome restaurant in the centre for some shade & a chance to cool off.

 Finally, when we decided to brave the walk back up the hill, I came up with the genius plan of trying to hitch a lift & after a few unkeen drivers passed us, we struck lucky with a couple who gave us a lift all the way back to Adamas.
 Therefore, my advice is to think carefully before you brave the walk, knowing you may have to climb back up in the heat.
 Be prepared.

-If you haven’t got the picture yet, I love Milos island & one of the best ways to see everything there is to take one of the many Milos boat tours.
+If you haven’t got the picture yet, I love this island & one of the best ways to see everything there is to take a Milos boat tour.
 I hope I have been able to offer a comprehensive summary of what you need to consider when you are planning your perfect trip.
 Milos is one of the islands not to be missed on your Greek Island Hopping Itinerary around the Cyclades.
-If you’re still looking for inspiration for your island-hopping odyssey then head over & check out my Video.

 Interested to read more?